Whale Watching in Tofino

 When whale watching the orca, males are easily spotted by their larger pectoral fins, and the dorsal fin is about twice the size of a females.
 Many First Nations hold orcas with high esteem in their stories and art.
 The sightings of the orca are usually random and not always spotted on a whale watching tour.

-Other marine wildlife is often seen on an ocean safari or whale watching tour, and can include sea lions, dolphins, seals, sea otters, along with a varietty of birds like eagles, heron, cormorants and puffins.
+Other wildlife is often seen on an ocean safari or whale watching tours along the coast of the pacific ocean, and can include black bears, sea lions, dolphins, seals, sea otters, along with a variety of birds like eagles, heron, cormorants and puffins.

-When going out on a whale watching tour in Tofino, the temperature on the water usually drops several degrees and it’s advised that you wear several layers of clothing during your trip.
+When going out on whale watching tours in Tofino, the temperature on the water usually drops several degrees and it’s advised that you wear several layers of clothing during your trip.
 A waterproof layer on top is also advised, along with sunglasses, sunscreen and your camera to make your experience more enjoyable.
 The average whale watching tour is at least a couple hours, so be sure to dress warm.
-Tours for whale watching usually take place on a zodiac or larger boat like a cabin cruiser.
+Tours for whale watching usually take place on a zodiac, private charter or larger boat like a cabin cruiser.